Mummia: History

 The usage of mumiya as medicine began with the famous Persian mumiya black pissasphalt remedy for wounds and fractures, which was confused with similarly appearing black bituminous materials used in Egyptian mummification.
 This was misinterpreted by Medieval Latin translators to mean whole mummies.
-Starting in the 12th century and continuing until as far as the 19th century, mummies and bitumen from mummies would be central in European medicine and art, as well as Egyptian trade.
+Starting in the 12th century and continuing until as far as the 19th century, mummies and bitumen from mummies would be common in European medicine and art, as well as Egyptian trade.

 Bitumen or asphalt had many uses in the ancient world such as glue, mortar, and waterproofing.
 The ancient Egyptians began to use bitumen for embalming mummies during the Twelfth Dynasty (1991–1802 BCE).

 According to historians of pharmacy, mummia became part of the materia medica of the Arabs, discussed by Muhammad ibn Zakariya al-Razi (845–925) and Ibn al-Baitar (1197–1248).
 Medieval Persian physicians used bitumen/asphalt both as a salve for cuts, bruises, and bone fractures, and as an internal medicine for stomach ulcers and tuberculosis.
 They achieved the best results with a black pissasphalt that seeped from a mountain in Darabgerd, Persia.
 The Greek physician Pedanius Dioscorides' c.
 50–70 De Materia Medica ranked bitumen from the Dead Sea as medicinally superior to the pissasphalt from Apollonia (Illyria), both of which were considered to be an equivalent substitute for the scarce and expensive Persian mumiya.

 During the Crusades, European soldiers learned firsthand of the drug mummia, which was considered to have great healing powers in cases of fracture and rupture.
 The demand for mummia increased in Europe and since the supply of natural bitumen from Persia and the Dead Sea was limited, the search for a new source turned to the tombs of Egypt.

 Misinterpreting the Latin word mumia "medicinal bitumen" involved several steps.
 The first was to substitute substances exuded by Egyptian mummies for the natural product.
 The Arab physician Serapion the Younger (fl.
 12th century) wrote about bituminous mumia and its many uses, but the Latin translation of Simon Geneunsis (d.
 1303) said, "Mumia, this is the mumia of the sepulchers with aloes and myrrh mixed with the liquid (humiditate) of the human body".
-Two 12th century Italian examples: Gerard of Cremona, mistakenly translated Arabic mumiya as "the substance found in the land where bodies are buried with aloes by which the liquid of the dead, mixed with the aloes, is transformed and it is similar to marine pitch", and the physician Matthaeus Platearius said "Mumia is a spice found in the sepulchers of the dead....
+Two 12th-century Italian examples: Gerard of Cremona, mistakenly translated Arabic mumiya as "the substance found in the land where bodies are buried with aloes by which the liquid of the dead, mixed with the aloes, is transformed and it is similar to marine pitch", and the physician Matthaeus Platearius said "Mumia is a spice found in the sepulchers of the dead. ...
 That is best which is black, ill-smelling, shiny, and massive".